Interdisciplinary Training Program in Auditory Neuroscience (TPAN)

-Ravinderjit is a third year student in the medical scientist training program (MSTP), a dual degree program (MD & PhD) between IU and Purdue.
+Ravinderjit is a fourth year student in the medical scientist training program (MSTP), a dual degree program (MD & PhD) between IU and Purdue.
 He received his B.S. in Electrical Engineering at Georgia Tech in Atlanta, Georgia.
-Ravinderjit is interested in better understanding the mechanisms of auditory source separation and binaural hearing.
-Ravinderjit works with both the SNAP Lab and the Brainstem Neurophysiology Lab to combine perceptual, EEG, and single unit data to study the phenomena mentioned before.
+Ravinderjit works in the SNAP Lab to combine behavioral and physiological data to better understand the mechanisms of auditory source separation and binaural hearing.
 In his spare time, Ravinderjit enjoys playing basketball and watching college and professional sports.

 One aspect of the TPAN that I have very much enjoyed is how it helped immerse me into the hearing community at Purdue.
 I am personally interested in the sensory encoding of hearing in the nervous system, but at Purdue, hearing is studied in many other ways than just that.
 The exposure to the diverse types of hearing research going on at Purdue has helped me better understand my own work as well as inform new ideas and projects I can pursue.